 In the long run, you should consider using an accounting programme.
 While it obviously incurs some costs, it saves lots of time and work.
 As opposed to an invoice template, where you have to implement all modifications manually, many of the steps are automated in accounting programmes, such as adding customers and products or calculating the VAT amount.

 Invoice templates for Word and Excel - How modifications work

 To familiarise you with the structure and functionality of the mentioned invoice templates for Excel, Word, and co. we will provide you with the necessary steps to observe during use.

 Your choice simply depends on which programme you would rather work with.
 If you just want to simply and easily achieve the desired goal - a standard-compliant invoice that contains both the complete and correct information about the provided service as well as the appropriate customer data.
 Open the downloaded document by double-clicking and then make the following adjustments:

 - First and foremost, enter your address information or the company address data in the top left corner.
 Directly underneath, enter the customer’s address information.

-- On the right side, find another placeholder for your own address information as well as other contact details, such as a telephone number or e-mail address.
+- Directly under the invoice information, find another placeholder for your own address information as well as other contact details, such as a telephone number or e-mail address.
 If you don’t offer this type of support, simply delete the respective rows from the invoice template.